-Today I will present one more album by Jesse Davis called "Hollywood Gypsies" which released in 1979 on Essence Records.
+Today I'm presenting one more album by Jesse Davis called "Hollywood Gypsies" which was released in 1979 on Essence Records.
 I want to mention that "Hollywood Gypsies" is one of my favorite albums.

 It was recorded at Studio West & Musicreation, San Diego.
 The musicians were Carl Evans Jr. and Mike Woffard on piano, keyboards, Ron Ogden on drums and congo, Steve O'Connor on guitar.
 Backing vocals by Shirley Saunders, Marquerita Page, Nathan East and Bob Ward.
 Arranged and conducted by Steve O'Connor.
 Produced by Steve O'Connor and Jesse Davis.
 Great solo guitar by Steve O'Connor on "It takes loving".